 The Berkshires, Massachusetts

-The Berkshires in western Massachusetts are one of those magical weekend getaways that check all the boxes lush mountain views, cozy towns, incredible food, and major artsy vibes.
+The Berkshires in western Massachusetts are one of those magical weekend getaways that check all the boxes.
+Think: lush mountain views, cozy towns, incredible food, and major artsy vibes.
 Just under three hours from NYC, it’s the kind of place where you can go from hiking to contemporary art gallery hopping to farm-to-table dining all in one day.

 Culture lovers, this one’s for you.
 Spend your day wandering through MASS MoCA, the Norman Rockwell Museum, or The Clark.
 In the summer, catch live music under the stars at Tanglewood or experience the beauty of dance at Jacob’s Pillow.
 Prefer the outdoors?
 Hike Monument Mountain or Mount Greylock for breathtaking views especially in the fall, when the foliage turns the whole region into a real-life postcard.